 IU Health Plans Medicare Select Plus - 3.5 Stars

 Simplete Riverside 3 - 4 Stars

 Medicare Advantage Options

 Medicare Advantage policies have become very popular since they have limited out of pocket expenses and premiums are extremely low.
 A private insurer covers your Part A and B benefits.
-Typically, there are four types of options.
-They are HMO, PPO, POS and SNP (Special Needs Plans).
+Four popular options are HMO, PPO, POS and SNP (Special Needs Plans).

 The PPO (Preferred Provider Organization) is always a consumer favorite since you save money by utilizing network-provided doctors, hospitals and other facilities.
 You can go "out-of-network," but you may incur higher expenses.
 You also do not need a referral to see a specialist.
 Prescription benefits are often included, but it's important to verify specifics with a broker.

 The HMO is a managed care option with a provider network unique to the carrier.
 A primary-care physician (PCP) is required to be selected, and they coordinate your healthcare treatment.
 HMO with Point-Of-Service (POS) allows you to utilize providers outside of the network, although out-of-pocket expenses are higher.

 A Provider Sponsored Organization (PSO) is a managed care option that includes a provider network.
 A pcp is utilized, similar to an HMO.
 Religious Fraternal Benefit Society Plans are managed care programs may require its members to be part of their fraternity or religion.
 Private Fee For Service Plans (PFFS) create a cost schedule, although providers are permitted to bill 15% above agreed amount.